jwfraustro/dk2-replay-view/README.md

 # dk2-replay-view
-A very lightweight tool to view basic replay data for Door Kickers 2
+A very lightweight tool to view basic replay header data for Door Kickers 2